a0s/esphome-light-gradient/README.md

 The LED strip is defined using fastled_clockless.
 The `restore_mode: ALWAYS_ON` mode is used so as not to interfere with the operation of addressable_light.

 Don't forget to update the [mosaic_leds_count](https://github.com/a0s/esphome-light-gradient/blob/main/esphome.yaml#L2) variable with the actual number of LEDs.
+Also, update the [GPIO pin](https://github.com/a0s/esphome-light-gradient/blob/main/esphome.yaml#L43) to the one you are using.

 ## Disadvantages